demurwagid22749/basketballfacts/README.md

-The FIBA Basketball World Cup, held every four years, is the premier international basketball tournament, featuring national teams from around the world competing for the championship title.
+Basketball has become a global sport, with leagues and competitions held in countries around the world, including Europe, Asia, South America, and Africa.